-Alan Pelaez Lopez was born in Mexico City and grew up in their family’s village by the Pacific coast of Oaxaca, México.
-At five, Pelaez Lopez migrated to the United States, undocumented.
+Alan Pelaez Lopez, Ph.D., was born in Mexico and constantly migrated between the state of Mexico, Mexico City, and Oaxaca’s Costa Chica.
+At five, Pelaez Lopez migrated alone to the United States, undocumented.
 As a minor, Pelaez Lopez began to make jewelry as a source of income, which is where they found their passion for art.

 In 2010, Pelaez Lopez became artistically, socially and politically involved in the immigrant rights movement as DREAM Act votes were about to take place.
-In 2011, after the legislation failed, Pelaez Lopez slept and organized for 11 nights and 12 days on the steps of the Massachusetts State House to denounce and testify against the criminalization of immigrants in the state.
-At this time, they took on leadership positions with the Student Immigrant Movement and shortly after, with the Queer Undocumented Immigrant Project.
+In 2011, after the legislation failed, Pelaez Lopez helped organize an 11-night and 12-day action on the steps of the Massachusetts State House to denounce and testify against the criminalization of immigrants in the state.
+Later, they took on leadership positions with the Student Immigrant Movement and shortly after, with the Queer Undocumented Immigrant Project.

-As a young organizer, Pelaez Lopez was guided by undocumented Black immigrants from the Caribbean and Latin American, which is what led them to develop an unapologetically Black and queer feminist vision for liberation.
-Through community organizing and strategizing, Pelaez Lopez has facilitated roundtable discussions with U.S. Senators and Representatives; protested detention centers in CA, TX, NY, and MA; and led political education workshops in DC, NY, MA, VT, CA, GA, TX, IL, PA, and CT.
+As a young organizer, Pelaez Lopez was mentored by undocumented Black migrants from the Caribbean and South America, which is what led them to develop an unapologetically Black and queer feminist vision for liberation.
+Through community organizing and strategizing, Pelaez Lopez has facilitated roundtable discussions with U.S. Senators and Representatives; protested detention centers in CA, TX, NY, and MA; and led political and popular education workshops in Washington DC, NY, MA, VT, CA, GA, TX, IL, PA, and CT.

-In 2013, Pelaez Lopez was named a recipient of the Youth Courage Award for their commitment to uplifting the voices of LGBTQIA+ undocumented immigrants in the United States.
-They accepted the award in New York City and was an honored guest at NYC Pride.
-In 2014, they moved to Los Angeles to complete a fellowship at the UCLA Labor Center where they launched their first visual storytelling project and has since worked in the field of public and digital narrative(s).
+In 2013, Pelaez Lopez was named a recipient of the National Youth Courage Award for their commitment to uplifting the voices of LGBTQIA+ undocumented immigrants in the United States.
+They accepted the award in New York City and were an honored guest at NYC Pride.
+In 2014, they moved to Los Angeles to complete a fellowship at the UCLA Labor Center where they launched their first visual storytelling project and have since worked in the field of public and digital narrative(s).